-At Willen Primary school the teaching of reading is integral to our curriculum and reading skills are developed and nurtured through all curriculum areas.
+At Willen Primary School the teaching of reading is integral to our curriculum and reading skills are developed and nurtured through all curriculum areas.

-- Put your finger on it- where the children have the opportunity to develop their retrieval skills
+Put your finger on it- where the children have the opportunity to develop their retrieval skills

-- Tell me why- allowing the children to think about why the author has chosen certain words/phrases
+Tell me why- allowing the children to think about why the author has chosen certain words/phrases

-- Get it, got it, good!- developing the inference skills of the child
+Get it, got it, good!- developing the inference skills of the child

-- Bring down the house- giving the children the opportunity to perform
+Bring down the house- giving the children the opportunity to perform

-- Have your say so- allowing the children to give their opinions on a wide variety of different text types.
+Have your say so- allowing the children to give their opinions on a wide variety of different text types.

-These Exceeding Reading lesson sit alongside RIC sessions in which the children use a range of different media to develop their skills of Retrieval, Inference and Choice (RIC).
-In addition to this the children have a daily story time session in which the children have the opportunity to listen to their teacher read a high quality book of interest.
+These Exceeding Reading lessons sit alongside RIC sessions in which the children use a range of different genres and media to develop their skills of Retrieval, Inference and Choice (RIC).
+In addition to this, the children have a daily story time session in which they have the opportunity to listen to their teacher read a high quality book of interest.

 Curriculum Intent- English Writing

-As part of the writing process high value is placed on children’s planning of work as well as fostering an ethos that work is never final and should be edited to make it as successful as it can be.
-Children are used to using self and peer assessment to identify strengths and next steps in not only their work but that of their peers.
+As part of the writing process, high value is placed on children’s planning of work as well as fostering an ethos that work is never final and should be edited to make it as successful as it can be.
+Children are used to using self and peer assessment to identify strengths and next steps, in not only their work, but that of their peers.